v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 ### Exercise \#9: Start a discrete production order (Bonus)

-You can get production orders either manually created or firmed from the Master planning with status ìScheduledî
+You can get production orders either manually created or firmed from the Master planning with status ‚ÄúScheduled‚Äù

 The production of the ash enclosure back sides of the speakers is ready to be started.

-The production supervisor wants to use the start form and select a production order with status of ìScheduledî to start.
+The production supervisor wants to use the start form and select a production order with status of ‚ÄúScheduled‚Äù to start.

 Can you help the production manager to perform this?